-On June 22nd, the United States launched coordinated strikes against three Iranian nuclear facilities, marking its first direct military involvement in the ongoing Iran-Israel conflict.
+On June 21st, the United States launched coordinated strikes against three Iranian nuclear facilities, marking its first direct military involvement in the ongoing Iran-Israel conflict.
 This operation, named Midnight Hammer, represents a significant escalation following Israeli airstrikes that began on June 13, 2025.

-Historically, Iran has launched cyber operations in response to military interventions, sanctions, and various geopolitical pressures.
+Historically, Iran has launched broad cyber operations in response to military interventions, sanctions, and various geopolitical pressures.
 These attacks have typically included:

 - Destructive wiper malware campaigns.